mennamohsensaad/Robotic-Body/Report.md

 Then i draw the left and right arm each one consists of shoulder ,elbow and four fingers each part in a seperated matrix startes with push and ends with pop.
 ###### Note That
-shoulder will do 2 rotation:  first rotate about x-axis (shoulder in code ) ,second rotate about its axis or y-axis  (shoulder2 in code ) for example :
+==>shoulder will do 2 rotation:  1) rotate up and down or around z-axis ("shoulder" in code )
+                                 2) rotate around its axis or y-axis  ("shoulder2" in code )

+for example :
 ```
     //shoulder